 Security Best Practices

-- Use scoped keys - if your provider supports project-scoped or restricted keys, prefer those over organization-wide keys
+rig workspace env set, then restart the workspace - Use scoped keys - if your provider supports project-scoped or restricted keys, prefer those over organization-wide keys

 - Audit usage - monitor your provider dashboard for unexpected usage patterns